Building a WebsiteWe usually buy a VPS, but using a VPS alone is wasteful, so we can create several virtual hosts for others to share.

 How to Uninstall the VestaCP Panel

-Naibabijinotes that friends who tinker with integrating Vesta Panel with WHMCS often encounter some issues after using it for a while.
-If there are no solutions on the official forums, many give up.
-Therefore, you can use the following commands to uninstall Vesta Panel.
-1. Stop services
+NaibabijiNote that friends who usually tinker with Vesta panel integration with WHMCS will encounter some problems after using it for a while.
+If the official forum has no solution, they will most likely give up.
+So you can use the following command to uninstall the Vesta panel.

 service vesta stop